StagPython/StagPy/README.md

 StagPy uses the following non-standard modules: numpy, scipy, f90nml, matplotlib, and seaborn (the latter is optional and can be turned off with the `core.useseaborn` option).
-Please make sure these modules are available on your system.
+These dependencies will be checked and needed installation performed by `setuptools`.

-The installation process is simple:
+The installation process is hence fairly simple:

     git clone https://github.com/mulvrova/StagPy.git
     cd StagPy
-    ./install.sh

-The `install.sh` script execution is not compulsory as it actually does only two things that are not necessary for StagPy to work properly:

-- create a soft link named `stagpy` in your `~/bin` directory towards the `main.py` file of StagPy;
-- execute `./main.py config --create` to create a global config file `~/.config/stagpy/config`.
+    python2 setup.py install --user

+You might want to drop the `--user` option if you install StagPy in a virtualenv or as root.

+`setuptools` should create a script named `stagpy` that allows you to run StagPy directly by running `stagpy` in a terminal.
+The installation location of this script is shown in the output of the last command, which should contain the following line (right before the dependencies related outputs):

+    Installing stagpy script to /home/username/.local/bin

+This directory will have to be in your `PATH` environment variable for the `stagpy` command to be available.

-In the following documentation, the existence of a link (accessible in your `PATH` environment variable) named `stagpy` is assumed.
-To check that everything work fine, go to the `data` directory of the repository and run
+To check that everything work fine, go to the `data` directory of the repository and run:

     stagpy field